shroodledoodlePT/shroodledoodlePT/README.md

 - Animal Crossing!
 Some of my favorite villagers are Merengue, Bob, Lolly, Daisy, Molly, and Stitches!

 PONYTOWN BYI (Before You Interact):
-- I tend to hide people temporarily very often when I'm uncomfortable - A few different things I tend to temp. hide for in particular are 'humping' (standing and sitting repeatedly); 'e-sexing' (especially when combined with humping); fetish/sex talk; drug talk or discussion of drugs; certain fandoms/character pairings I'm uncomfortable with.
+- I tend to hide people temporarily very often when I'm uncomfortable - A few different things I tend to temp. hide for in particular are advertising roleplays (just not relevant to me and spam the chat 💔); spamming, 'humping' (standing and sitting repeatedly); 'e-sexing' (especially when combined with humping); fetish/sex talk; drug talk or discussion of drugs; certain fandoms/character pairings I'm uncomfortable with.
 This isn't really an exhaustive list, so some reasons may not be mentioned!
 - I do not like being roleplayed with, I'm sorry!
 I stopped roleplaying many years ago. :c
 - I don't like being sat on or covered up; it's not a touch trigger (though it's really not that hard to respect those?) but it's just a personal comfort thing!
 - In many cases, I will hide things on my DNI list, especially those who try to interact with me!